xiangwu/ASIR_GURU/README.md

+# ASIR_GURU
+ASIR Open Platform is a hierarchical collection of open source projcet, which is called ASIR-GURU.
+It inlcudes two learning-based projects, two innovative-based projects, and a practical tool-set.

 ## ROSE
 Robotics Study Environment(ROSE) is a learning and simulation Environment based on Matlab and CoppeliaSim, includes several open courses with matierials, exercises.
 And an algorithm collection fromm ASIR and other researcher or organizer haved published.